Duran914/test-framework/README.md

 #

 ### email_link_follow()
 The email_link_check function opens a LC or PC email and clicks on a specified element by XPATH.
+Best practive is to scrape for the first modal a link image as it is likely to stay the same.
 ```Python
 usi_email_link(campaign_type="lc", element_xpath="/html/body/table/tbody/tr/td/table/tbody/tr/td/table[1]/tbody/tr/td/a", override_session_name="", new_window=True)
 ```